leils/leils.github.io/content/blog/2021/2021-08-27_Meow-Maker/index.md

 2. Run mechanically, not digitally
 3. Have a sense of whimsy

+A couple of desired interactions:
+- You "push down" the nose to

 ![Image of the internal system in a mechanical timer dial](https://firebasestorage.googleapis.com/v0/b/sketch-blog-857c6.appspot.com/o/cat-timer%2FD5611CEA-F553-4C7F-96CB-B6DF3CC2197B.jpg?alt=media&token=f07aea85-54f7-41cd-96d2-6c8df5bd391a)